 The Cowee Pottery School serves those who have always wanted to get their hands muddy and create pottery, to play in clay.
 The school offers a range of an opportunity for independent study and pottery classes with difficulty levels ranging from introductory to experienced.
 Students purchase their clay from the school and have use of the wheels and kiln.
-Independent self-directed students have to use of the studio during open studio hours.
+Independent self-directed students have the use of the studio during open studio hours.

 Cowee’s long history of culture

 Located just north of Franklin, the historic community of Cowee was an important Cherokee commercial center.